zedge/thrift/lib/swift/README.md

 - Eliminated Protocol Factories, They were only used in async clients and server implementations, where Generics provide a better alternative.
 - Swifty Errors, All `TError` types have a nested `ErrorCode` Enum as well as some extra flavor where needed.
 - Value typed everything.  `TTransport` operates on value typed `Data` rather than reference typed `NSData` or `UnsafeBufferPointer`s
 - Swift 3 Named protocols.
-Swift 3 naming conventions suggest the elimination of redundant words that can be inferred from variable/function signatures.  eg.
+Swift 3 naming conventions suggest the elimination of redundant words that can be inferred from variable/function signatures.
+This renaming is applied throughout the Swift 3 library converting most naming conventions used in the Swift2/Cocoa library to Swift 3-esque naming conventions. eg.
 ```swift
 func readString() throws -> String
 func writeString(_ val: String) throws